paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Simon
+title: Yikhai C.
 type: review
 rating: 5
 location:
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+Outstanding service from BNSI Electrical.
+Arrived on time as agreed.
+Friendly, polite and knowledgeable, completed the work in good time at very reasonable price as well.
+Highly recommended and would definitely use again!